tahoe-lafs/tahoe-lafs/docs/configuration.rst

   also an "incoming" directory where partially-completed shares are held while they are being received.

-``client.tac``
+``tahoe-client.tac``
-  this file defines the client, by constructing the actual Client instance each time the node is started.
+  This file defines the client, by constructing the actual Client instance each time the node is started.
 It is used by the "``twistd``" daemonization program (in the ``-y`` mode), which is run internally by the "``tahoe start``" command.
 This file is created by the "``tahoe create-node``" or "``tahoe create-client``" commands.

+``tahoe-introducer.tac``
+  This file is used to construct an introducer, and is created by the "``tahoe create-introducer``" command.

+``tahoe-key-generator.tac``
+  This file is used to construct a key generator, and is created by the "``tahoe create-key-gernerator``" command.

+``tahoe-stats-gatherer.tac``
+  This file is used to construct a statistics gatherer, and is created by the "``tahoe create-stats-gatherer``" command.

 ``private/control.furl``
-  this file contains a FURL that provides access to a control port on the client node, from which files can be uploaded and downloaded.
+  This file contains a FURL that provides access to a control port on the client node, from which files can be uploaded and downloaded.
 This file is created with permissions that prevent anyone else from reading it (on operating systems that support such a concept), to insure that only the